- Privacy Notice

 - To maintain records according to rules that applies to us.

-- We may keep your data for longer than 10 years if we cannot delete it for legal, regulatory or technical reasons.
+We may keep your data for longer than 10 years if we cannot delete it for legal or regulatory reasons.

-Access to and correction of the information we hold on you
+- Access to and correction of the information we hold on you

 You can find out if we hold any personal information about you by making a ‘subject access request’ under the GDPR.

-- Give you a description of it;
+- Give you a description of it.

-- Tell you why we are holding;
+- Tell you why we are holding it;

 - Tell you who it has been disclosed to; and